-These factors are not contingent upon active use of a building.
-In fact, it is critical to monitor IAQ levels for both occupied and unoccupied buildings.
+These factors are not contingent upon the active use of a building.
+It is critical to monitor IAQ levels for both occupied and unoccupied buildings.
 For example, buildings that are not in use but remain in constant occupied mode may result in high humidity and mold issues.
 For more information about HVAC recommendations for unoccupied buildings, check out our HVAC System Recommendations Checklist for Unoccupied Spaces.

 Effects of IAQ in Schools

-There has been much past research conducted about indoor air quality in schools and its impact on student’s health and performance in the classroom.
+There has been much past research conducted about air quality in schools and its impact on student’s health and performance in the classroom.
 The Harvard T.H.
 Chan School of Public Health recently researched and published the article, Schools for Health, about the connection among a variety of environmental factors that impact student health and cognitive performance.
-They looked at thermal comfort, indoor air quality, lighting, noise, and internal design elements and how they contribute to an optimal learning environment.
+They looked at thermal comfort, IAQ, lighting, noise, and internal design elements and how they contribute to an optimal learning environment.

 In addition, the variety of research conducted in recent years has discovered the following about the impact of school buildings on student health and performance:

 - An increase of 50-370% of respiratory illness in spaces with low ventilation rates (Lawrence Berkeley Labs, 2016)